MicrosoftDocs/learn/learn-pr/reactors/blockchain-tokens/includes/6-write-token-project.md

 It's important to remember that the term *token* is simply a metaphor.
 It refers to assets or access rights that are collectively managed by a network of computers or by a blockchain network.
 Tokens are an important item to incorporate into your blockchain network.

-To get more familiar with tokens, explore the other token contracts that are available from OpenZeppelin, and try creating your own token contracts.
+To become more familiar with tokens, explore the other token contracts that are available from OpenZeppelin.
+Try creating your own token contracts!